 What happens if I’m selected for a team?

 Well done!
-We will require up-to-date flu vaccination records which will be sent off with your entry to BRC.
+Your up-to-date flu vaccination record will be sent off with your entry to Area Organiser.
 The chef d’equipe will organise entries for you, you will just be asked to pay some contribution towards these fees as soon as you have been selected (in the same way as you would pay pre-entry for a non-riding club competition).

 What happens next?

 All being well, we will confirm which team you are in, and let you know what time you’re on.
 We try to keep a number of reserves too, just in case your horse gets into trouble before the day.

 The team manager will make the ‘declarations’ on your behalf, confirming team members and any replacements if injuries etc. The competition will run like any other, and you should treat it the same way – try not to worry about ‘letting the team down’ – just concentrate on what you know you’re capable of, and enjoy it!
 If you can be there to support other team members – as they might you – you’ll see that everyone is there to support each other, and everyone wants to do their best, even if, sometimes, it doesn’t go according to plan.

 Don’t worry.
 Never mind.
 There’s always next time.
 It happens to us all every now and then.
 Look out for messages of support on Facebook from members keen to tell you not to overthink it!

 Woo hoooooooo!
 Go Meon Go!!
 Next stop – championships!
 Look out for messages of support on Facebook from members keen to congratulate you and wish you luck!